New England Journal of Medicine October 09, 2014

 30-day all-cause mortality

-Key result: A restrictive transfusion strategy was as effective as and possibly superior to a liberal transfusion strategy in critically ill patients, except perhaps for those with severe cardiac disease.
+Key result: A restrictive strategy of red-cell transfusion is at least as effective as and possibly superior to a liberal transfusion strategy in critically ill patients.

 Tested